Updated: Aug 5

 Add feedback about ideas and presentations.
 Attach a rubric as well, so you can assign and grade overwrite within Flipgrid.

-Another cool feature of Flipgrid is whenever you share it out with your students through the link, TEAMs, Google Classroom, QR code, and more.
+Another cool feature of Flipgrid is whenever you share it with your students through the link, TEAMs, Google Classroom, QR code, and more.

-They will be given a little red record button to start recording
+A little red record button to record